olefriis/simplepvr/README.md

 * Make an API (REST interface?) to alter the schedule, so that the schedules can be manipulated by e.g. a fancy web GUI which can handle XMLTV etc.
 * Utilize more than one tuner in the HDHomeRun box.
+* Saving with the hdhomerun_config command is done through a shell script, so we can shut it down properly.
+I'd like a simpler solution, but haven't found anything that works both on OS X and Linux.

 ...all while cleaning up the code, making it more readable.
 I surely will accept pull requests!